Kansas v. Glover

 Kansas v.
-Glover, 589 U.S. ___ (2020), was a United States Supreme Court case in which the Court held when a police officer lacks information negating an inference that the owner is driving a vehicle, an investigative traffic stop made after running a vehicle's license plate and learning that the registered owner's driver's license has been revoked is reasonable under the Fourth Amendment.
+Glover, 589 U.S. 376 (2020), was a United States Supreme Court case in which the Court held when a police officer lacks information negating an inference that the owner is driving a vehicle, an investigative traffic stop made after running a vehicle's license plate and learning that the registered owner's driver's license has been revoked is reasonable under the Fourth Amendment.

 Background

-In April 2016, Deputy Mark Mehrer of the Douglas County sheriff's department observed a truck on the road and made a routine check of its license plate.
+In April 2016, Deputy Mark Mehrer of the Douglas County Sheriff's Office observed a truck on the road and made a routine check of its license plate.
 The check affirmed the truck was assigned to the license, but that the vehicle's owner, Charles Glover, had a revoked license.
 Mehrer proceeded to make a traffic stop on the assumption that Glover was driving the truck and with no additional information.
 The stop confirmed that the driver in fact was Glover.
 Mehrer cited him for driving with a revoked license and let Glover on his way.

 Glover challenged the citation at the state's district court, asserting that the deputy lacked reasonable suspicion under the Fourth Amendment to the United States Constitution to assume he was driving the truck and sought to suppress that evidence.
 The district court agreed with Glover and suppressed the traffic stop.
 The state appealed, and the court of appeals had reversed, asserting there was a "common-sense inference" that Glover would likely be the driver of the vehicle he owned and thus making the traffic stop allowable.
 Glover appealed to the Kansas Supreme Court, which reversed again.
 While the Kansas Supreme Court recognized that the U.S. Supreme Court had established case law, such as in Terry v.
 Ohio that law officers may initiate warrant-less traffic stops when they have reasonable suspicion of a crime being committed, in the case of Glover's traffic stop, "The problem is not that the state necessarily needs significantly more evidence; it needs some more evidence".
 The Court stated the deputy made two incorrect assumptions, that Glover was likely the primary driver of the vehicle, and that those with suspended or revoked licenses would continue to drive regardless of the state of their license.